Andrew Sardanis

 Andrew Sotiris Sardanis (Greek: Ανδρέας Σωτήρης Σαρδάνης; 13 March 1931 – 28 February 2021) was a notable journalist and businessman of Cypriot-Zambian origin.
 He gained recognition for his involvement in Zambia's independence liberation movement and played a significant role in the formation of Zambia's first administration.
 Sardanis also implemented various economic policies in Zambia between 1965 and 1970.

 Sardanis held prominent positions in the Zambian government, including serving as the Permanent Secretary in the Ministry of State Participation and Chairman of the Industrial Development Corporation.
 He was widely recognized for his contributions towards the economic development of Zambia.

 In recognition of his service, Sardanis was awarded Zambia's highest civil decoration, the Order of the Eagle of Zambia, by President Edgar Lungu in 2019.
-Sardanis' legacy continues to inspire many in Zambia and beyond, as a testament to his dedication and commitment towards the country's progress.

 Early life

 Andrew was born in colonial Cyprus and migrated to Northern Rhodesia (now Zambia) in October 1950, when he was 19, as part of a group of migrants displaced by the end of World War II.
 He spent most of his early life working for his brother in law in a transport company which operated between the Copperbelt and North-Western Province.
 In his mid-twenties he owned and operated North-Western Trading.
 By 1957 he had started Mwaiseni stores.
 He was one of the few white settlers to have actively supported the black liberation movement and he trained.
 Advanced Zambians in his own business, treating them as partners and fellow shareholders and also provided a group of shops that allowed Zambians to transact normally.
 As a firm anti-colonialist he joined UNIP and in the 1962 elections, he stood as UNIP candidate for Kabompo.
 He became a passionate freedom fighter and was strongly involved in the independence movement.